(All fields required)

 Diagnostic testing and shunt procedures are performed at Good Samaritan Hospital or University Hospital.
 Diagnostic testing, open fetal surgery and fetoscopic procedures are performed at Cincinnati Children's.
 After birth, babies can be treated at Cincinnati Children's, ranked No. 3 in the nation among Honor Roll hospitals in U.S. News & World Report’s list of Best Children’s Hospitals.

 Your insurance plan will specify the level of coverage for your maternal-fetal care.
-The Fetal Care Center of Cincinnati staff will assist you and your insurance company, and financial advisors are available at your request.
+Fetal Center staff will assist you and your insurance company, and financial advisors are available at your request.

-Fetal Care Center of Cincinnati maternal-fetal specialists evaluate, diagnose and treat all conditions for which treatments are available.
+Cincinnati Fetal Center maternal-fetal specialists evaluate, diagnose and treat all conditions for which treatments are available.
 For some conditions, treatments may not be available.

 Fetal therapy is the diagnosis of fetal abnormalities and treatment of the fetus before birth.
 Fetal treatments have been found to help many abnormalities once considered untreatable or only treatable after birth, such as spina bifida/myelomeningocele and lung tumors such as congenital pulmonary airway malformation (CPAM).